n0v1c3/vira/README.md

 ### Jira servers (required)

 The configuration for your jira server(s) needs to be done in a json or yaml file.
-The default file file-type is json, because it comes with the python standard library.
+The default file-type is json, because it comes with the python standard library.
 The default file location is `~/.config/vira/vira_servers.json`.

 The following is an example of a typical `vira_servers.json` configuration: